louisbarrett/Eager-Locomotive/README.md

 (Kinesis+ElasticSearch+Kibana Stack for Security Monitoring)

 ## Overview

+  As of March 2019, Amazon Web Services does not have a way of easily analyzing the logs it's services produce.
+The native AWS solutions are difficult to search, offer little retention capability, and lacks robust alerting.

-As of 3/30/2019 AWS doesn't have a good method of easily analyzing it's native (cloudtrail,elb,vpc flow) logs.
-The purpose of this project is to simply the process by boot strapping the following:
+  The purpose of this project is to greatly simplify the process of deploying a basic security monitoring stack on AWS by defining the entire stack as a repeatable `Terraform` plan.

 1. Cloudtrail management events enabled and delivered to S3
 2. ElasticSearch Cluster for log consolidation